DanCardin/sauce/doc/options.md

 which might be important given that there can be overlap between targets.
 Targets are separated from their search term by `:`, i.e. `--glob env:database*,function:work-*`.

+## `sauce --target target` / `sauce -t target`

+This can be thought of as a simpler way of performing `--glob target:*`, by automatically only performing the sauce command for the given target.

 ## `sauce --show`